For whom sales professionals

 What sales professionals say after the training

-10.000+ professionals have taken a SUE Behavioural Design training.
+10.000+ professionals have followed a SUE Behavioural Design training.

 After the training

-You analyse before you pitch
+You analyse buying behaviour before you design the sales approach

-You use the Influence Framework as your starting point: what does this buyer want to achieve, what is holding them back, what context helps them decide?
+You use the Influence Framework as your starting point: what drives these employees, what's holding them back, what context helps?

-You know how to shape the decision environment so that saying yes becomes the most logical step, not the most argued one.
+You shape the work environment so that the desired behaviour becomes the easiest choice, not just the most communicated one.

-You speak the language of behaviour
+You speak the language of behaviour in sales decisions

 You share a common framework with your team: goals, anxieties, habits, context, friction, triggers.
-Sales conversations become more concrete and more effective.
+HR decisions become more concrete and better grounded.

 Frequently asked questions

-You learn the SUE Influence Framework: a method for analysing why buyers do what they do, and for designing the buying process so that the desired behaviour becomes the natural default.
-You work on your own sales case during the training, from proposition design to objection handling, and go home with a worked-out strategy.
+You learn the SUE Influence Framework: a method for analysing why employees do what they do, and for designing HR interventions that genuinely work.
+You work on your own HR case during the training, such as onboarding, retention, culture change or wellbeing, and go home with a fully worked-out strategy you can apply the next day.

-A deliberately mixed group: sales professionals, marketers, communication advisers, policymakers and leaders all together.
+A deliberately mixed group: HR professionals, marketers, communication advisers, policymakers and leaders all together.
 Maximum 16 participants.
 That mix is what makes it valuable, because you learn not only from the content but also from how people in other sectors deal with similar behavioural challenges.

 Yes.
 We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
 Get in touch if you need a quote or additional information for your request.